 Welcome to my weekly segment, Waiting on Wednesday, where I look at upcoming books that I am planning to order and review in the next few months and which I think I will really enjoy.
 I run this segment in conjunction with the Can’t-Wait Wednesday meme that is currently running at Wishful Endings.
 Stay tuned to see reviews of these books when I get a copy of them.
-In this latest article, I continue to explore one of the most entertaining and distinctive historical fiction series currently running, with the upcoming novel, An Empty Throne by Robert Fabbri.
+In this latest Waiting on Wednesday, I check out the next entry in the always exciting Mitch Rapp series with Code Red by Kyle Mills.

 Every year there are several great series that I just have to continue due to their excellent storytelling and writing styles.
 Of these, one of the ones I have a particularly fun time is the amazing Mitch Rapp thriller books which are always worth a read.
 Initially written by Vince Flynn, the series follows deadly spy Mitch Rapp as he faces off against all of America’s enemies in his typical brutal and efficient way.
 Since Flynn’s death, the Mitch Rapp books have been continued by the very talented Kyle Mills who has produced some very clever and unique novels that show an older Rapp getting into more and more dangerous situations in a continually deteriorating world.
 All the Mitch Rapp books I have had the pleasure of reading so far, such as Red War, Lethal Agent, Total Power, Enemy at the Gates and Oath of Loyalty, have been pretty epic, and I love the cool range of stories, from terrorists destroying the power grid in Total Power to Mitch Rapp facing off against a corrupt president in Oath of Loyalty.
 As such, I am always extremely excited to read the new Mitch Rapp book each year and it looks like I won’t have too much longer to wait.